Logical Delete Support

 type, you can configure the logical not-deleted value as null

-(a 4-character string, which must be wrapped in escape characters (single quotes) in YAML), and the deleted value can use functions like now()
+(a 4-character string, which needs to be wrapped with an escape character (single quotes) in YAML), and the deleted value can use a function like now()

 to get the current time.